Juliet-Simpson/Find-A-Bible-Quote/README.md

 7. Editing themes.. spelling mistake? only edit My themes.. other users added quotes to that theme: don't delete the theme.
 PROFILE PAGE: my quotes and my themes.
 Delete a quote, only edit a theme.

-9. Collapsible header overlayed with card panel to enable formatting

-10. No quotes on my quotes page.. show message not empty collapsible

 11. MOBILE LAYOUT.. logo.. edit and delete quotes

 12.  refreshing page adds quote again